energietransitie/twomes-provisioning-app/README.md

-# Twomes WarmteWachter
+# Twomes provisioning app

-This repository contains the source code for the WarmteWachter App for both Android and iOS.
-The WarmteWachter app helps a user to install and connect one or more Twomes measurement devices that start collecting monitoring data related to home heating.
+This repository contains the source code for the Twomes provisioning app (WarmteWachter) for both Android and iOS.
+The app helps a user to install and connect one or more Twomes measurement devices that start collecting monitoring data related to home heating.

 ## Table of contents
 * [General info](#general-info)